AdobeDocs/workfront.en/help/classic/administration-and-setup/configure-integrations/configure-workfront-aem.md

 user-type: administrator
 product-area: system-administration;workfront-integrations;setup
 navigation-topic: administrator-integrations
-title: Configure Workfront with Adobe Experience Manager
+title: Configure Workfront with Adobe Experience Manager legacy connector
 description: As an Adobe Workfront administrator, you can integrate Workfront with Adobe Experience Manager (AEM) Assets and provide your organization with a comprehensive content management solution for the creation, sharing, and maintenance of assets within your workflow.
 ---

-# Configure Workfront with Adobe Experience Manager
+# Configure Workfront with Adobe Experience Manager legacy connector

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 As an Adobe Workfront administrator, you can integrate Workfront with Adobe Experience Manager (AEM)&nbsp;Assets and provide your organization with a comprehensive content management solution for the creation,&nbsp;sharing, and maintenance of assets within your workflow.&nbsp;&nbsp;